Max Kepler Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in the league.
+- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.30).
+- The Orioles have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to surrender 99 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Orioles rank 20th in baseball in home runs surrendered (106 total, 1.2 per game).

-- Irvin makes the start for the Orioles, his seventh of the season.
-He is 1-3 with a 7.18 ERA and 27 strikeouts through 26 1/3 innings pitched.
+- Irvin makes the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- The lefty's most recent time out was on Monday against the Cincinnati Reds, when he threw three innings, surrendering one earned run while allowing three hits.
+- The left-hander's most recent time out came on Sunday against the Minnesota Twins, when he threw five innings, surrendering one earned run while allowing six hits.

-- The 29-year-old has put together a 7.18 ERA and 9.2 strikeouts per nine innings in eight games this season, while allowing a batting average of .309 to his opponents.
+- In nine games this season, the 29-year-old has a 6.32 ERA and 8 strikeouts per nine innings, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.